thomd/pinky/README.markdown

 ## Pinky

 Pinky generates graphs on installs-over-time of your greasemonkey userscripts hosted on [userscripts.org](http://userscripts.org/).
-Pinky is written in Ruby using Sinatra, DataMapper and Googlecharts (with help of the loved-by-everybody Haml and Hpricot)
+Pinky is written in Ruby using Sinatra, DataMapper and Googlecharts (with help of the loved-by-everybody Haml and Hpricot).

 ### Requirements

-see `.gems` for required gems:
+See `.gems` for required gems:

 		hpricot --version '>= 0.2' --source code.whytheluckystiff.net
 		dm-core --version 0.9.10